MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 # Implement cloud service controls

-Your organization might find it difficult to implement cloud governance at a pace that sustains a high level of innovation and implements the right level of control for the environment.
+Your organization might find it difficult to implement cloud governance at a pace that sustains a high level of innovation and achieves the right level of control for the environment.

 The following process outlines a possible governance implementation, which allows for a controlled and measured implementation.
 This process is non-disruptive no matter where your organization is in their cloud journey.